 This command specifies a drop or forward action associated with the filter entry.
-If neither drop nor forward is specified, the default-action is used for traffic that conforms to the match criteria.
-This could be considered a no-op filter entry used to explicitly exit a set of filter entries without modifying previous actions.
+If neither drop nor forward is specified, the default-action will be used for traffic that conforms to the match criteria.
+This could be considered a No-Op filter entry used to explicitly exit a set of filter entries without modifying previous actions.

-Multiple action statements entered overwrite previous actions.
+When multiple action statements are entered, the last action will overwrite the previous actions.